 My skate experience and the info I gleaned from my forays online inform these reviews.
-So, here’s the list and fastest electric skateboard reviews.
+So, here’s the list of the fastest electric skateboard.
 Oh, there’s an option from Boosted, a super popular brand.

 1.Boosted Mini X Electric Skateboard (Max Speed 20 Mph, Position #5)

 3. Skatebolt Tornado Pro Electric Skateboard (26 mph, Tied with Backfire)

 4. Baja G4 2WD (Runner Up to 34 Mph)

 *Not available on Amazon at this post’s date.